NGA Center for Best Practices

-Seth Gerson serves as program director in the NGA Center for Best Practices, where he works on early childhood and K-12 education issues.
+Seth Gerson serves as program director in the NGA Center for Best Practices, where he works on K-12 education issues.

 Prior to joining NGA, Gerson was director of government relations for the National Board for Professional Teaching Standards.
 In that role, he advised policymakers on ways that federal and state policy can support and strengthen the teaching profession.
 Gerson also served as co-chair of the 110-member Coalition for Teaching Quality from May 2015 to October 2016, where he led the coalition’s efforts to shape the national conversation on teaching and learning.